On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Results

+confirming that for $\eta = 0$ the order of the reasoning steps is the most uncertain.
+On the other hand, both $\eta=+5$ (DP) and $\eta=-5$ (DFS) strategies share a deterministic approach in the layer exploration order, but the degeneracy of equivalent choices is higher for $\eta=+5$ (DP).
+A similar study of the gap in next-token confidence, but for a fixed number of training graph examples, is shown in Fig.\,\ref{fig:main_fig}(d).

 The effect of trace predictability can also be seen from the optimization trajectories, in Fig.\,\ref{fig:efficiency}(c).
-The $\eta=-5$ trajectories often show a sudden jump in the training loss, around the beginning of epoch 2, highlighting an ``eureka'' transition in the interpretation of the reasoning trace examples that unlocks better generalization.
-During the jump, the model transitions from repeating the same reasoning steps from $20\%$ to $3\%$ of the times (note that, in $40\%$ of the cases, repeated cost computations lead to different costs), considering optimal partial paths from $50\%$ to $98\%$ of the steps, and producing costs consistent with the paths from $33\%$ to $97\%$ of the steps.
-We hypothesize this sudden transition could be explained by the emergence of specific circuits within the model forward pass, similar to those identified by \cite{olsson2022incontextlearninginductionheads, minegishi2025incontext, cabannes2024iterationheadmechanisticstudy, behrens2024understanding, garnierbrun2024transformerslearnstructureddata}.
-We see the mechanistic interpretability analysis of our trained model as an interesting avenue for future work.
+The $\eta=-5$ (DFS) trajectories often exhibit a sudden jump in the training loss, occurring around the beginning of epoch 2, which highlights a \enquote{eureka} transition in the interpretation of the reasoning trace examples.
+We hypothesize this sudden transition could be explained by the emergence of specific circuits within the model forward pass, similar to those identified by \cite{olsson2022incontextlearninginductionheads, minegishi2025incontext, cabannes2024iterationheadmechanisticstudy, behrens2024understanding, garnierbrun2024transformerslearnstructureddata}.We therefore see the mechanistic interpretability analysis of our trained model as an interesting avenue for future work.

 \paragraph{Injecting redundacy into the reasoning traces (\hyperref[q:redundancy]{Q4}).}